 - 2 cups unsweetened coconut flakes, chips or shredded

-- Heat oven to 350°F. Coat two 8 x 2-in. round cake pans with flour-added cooking spray.
-Line bottoms with wax paper or parchment; spray the paper.
-Dust with flour ( didn’t dust with flour).
+- Heat oven to 350°F. Grease two 8 inch x 2 inch round cake pans.
+Line bottoms with wax paper or parchment, then grease again and dust with flour.

 - In a large bowl, mix together flour, cocoa, granulated and brown sugars, baking soda, baking powder and salt.

 - In a large measuring cup or bowl, whisk together milk, oil, eggs and vanilla.
 Add the milk mixture to the flour mixture and mix until fully incorporated.